The penalties for a second DUI in Montana (within 10 years) are set forth in Montana Code Annotated (MCA) Section 61-8-401.

 Look Back Period

-In Montana, a court can legally consider any DUI occurring five years before the currently pending DUI in its punishment of the offender.
-This means that if a DUI offender has committed a previous DUI inside or outside of Montana within the past five years, he or she will be considered a second time offender and punished accordingly.
+In Montana, a court can legally consider any DUI occurring 10 years before the currently pending DUI (The lookback, prior to 2013, was five years).
+This means that if a DUI offender has committed a previous DUI inside or outside of Montana within the past 10 years, the arrest will be considered a second offense and punished accordingly.

 Felony vs. Misdemeanor